Viicos/jsonlogic/docs/source/usage/typechecking.rst

 ----------------------------------------------

-The need for a ``"format"`` specifier in the `JSON Schema`_ specification comes from the lack of these types in the JSON format.
+The need for a ``"format"`` specifier in the `JSON Schema`_ specification comes from the lack of these types in the JSON data language.

 When evaluating a JSON Logic expression, it might be beneficial to allow specific operations on some formats: